rapidfish/personnummer/README.md

 ## New Features added (since 2024-04-18)
   - Re-written using Java 21
   - The Personnummer class also handles Samordningsnummer (implicitly)
-  - Added a new class to handle swedish Organisationsnummer (work in progress)
+  - Added a new class to handle Swedish Organisationsnummer (work in progress)
   - Calculate the animals of the traditional Chinese zodiac calendar